Quantcast

 Neglected tropical disease charity

-• Neglected tropical diseases (NTDs) are a group of parasitic diseases that cause severe (mental and physical) debilitation but rarely result in death.1
+• Neglected tropical diseases (NTDs) are a group of parasitic diseases that can cause mental and physical debilitation but rarely result in death.1

 • NTDs are extremely common in many parts of the developing world.2